 - the steps that people can take to avoid reoffending.

 When sentencing a traffic offender, the judge or magistrate will give the person credit for completing such a program because:

 - it is in the nature of a punishment in itself (and costs between $150 and $230);

 - their attendance shows they are taking their offending seriously and showing contrition;

 - people who attend are less likely to re-offend.

 The Guideline Judgment on High Range Drink Driving (PCA) offences, which is a NSW judgment endorsed by the ACT Supreme Court, states that completion of such a program is a proper basis for a reduction in the otherwise appropriate disqualification period and fine.

 There are a variety of traffic courses in the ACT region.

 Traffic Offender Intervention Program

-The Traffic Offender Intervention Program has been running in NSW for many years and has recently been introduced in the ACT.
-This program is based on the program that runs in NSW PCYCs for Court mandated offenders.
-TOIP involves presenters with experience and knowledge of road safety and road trauma, educating offenders about the risks and consequences of unsafe driving behaviours.
+TOIP involves presenters with experience and knowledge of road safety and road trauma, educating offenders about the risks and consequences of unsafe driving behaviour.